monmonja/ronencommunity/README.md

 > Bind to 127.0.0.1 only
 >## Server
 > Only allow ssh port, http and https
-> Make sure main folder is webapp:webap
+> Make sure main folder is webapp:webapp
 > Add 24x7 monitoring

 # Web3 links